Firearms regulation in Switzerland: Transporting guns

-In a referendum held on 19 May 2019, voters supported the stricter EU restrictions on semi-automatic weapons, as recommended by the government.
+It is, however, worth mentioning that in 2015, a court deemed a 14-hour journey home from the seller (including a night at the bar) as appropriate transport after an appeal.

 Army-issued arms and ammunition collection

 The Swiss army has long been a militia trained and structured to rapidly respond against foreign aggression.
 Swiss males grow up expecting to undergo basic military training, usually at age 20 in the recruit school, the basic-training camp, after which Swiss men remain part of the "militia" in reserve capacity usually until age 30 (age 34 for officers).

-Prior to 2007, members of the Swiss Militia were supplied with 50 rounds of ammunition for their military weapon in a sealed ammo box that was regularly audited by the government (Pocket ammunition).
+Before 2007, members of the Swiss Militia were supplied with 50 rounds of ammunition for their military weapon in a sealed ammo box which was audited by the army during repetition courses (Pocket ammunition).
 This was so that, in the case of an emergency, the militia could respond quickly.

 In December 2007, the Swiss Federal Council decided that the distribution of ammunition to soldiers would stop and that previously issued ammo would be returned.
 By March 2011, more than 99% of the ammo has been received.
 Only 2,000 specialist militia members (who protect airports and other sites of particular sensitivity) are permitted to keep their military-issued ammunition at home.
 The rest of the militia get their ammunition from their military armoury in the event of an emergency.
+This followed the murder of Swiss ski champion Corinne Rey-Bellet by her husband, who used his military issued weapon in the killing.

-When their period of service has ended, militia men have the choice of buying their personal Stgw 90 after it has been converted to semi-automatic and keeping other selected items of their equipment.
-However, keeping the firearms after the end of service requires a weapon acquisition permit and in the case of the rifle to have participated in two repetition shootings (obligatorische Programm) and two Feldschiessen in the last three years of service (art.
-26-33 VPAA/OEPM).
+When their period of service has ended, militiamen have the choice of buying their personal Stgw 90 after it has been converted to semi-automatic and keeping other selected items of their equipment.
+However, keeping the firearms after the end of service requires a weapon acquisition permit and in the case of the rifle to have participated in four federal exercises (repetition shootings (obligatorische Programm) and Feldschiessen) in the last three years of service (art.
+29 & 30 VPAA/OEPM).

-The government sponsors training with rifles and shooting in competitions for interested adolescents, both male and female.
+The government sponsors training with rifles and shooting in competitions for interested adolescents, both male and female (see #Gun_culture_in_Switzerland).
 The sale of military-issued ammunition, including Gw Pat.90 rounds for army-issued assault rifles, is subsidized by the Swiss government and made available at the many Federal Council licensed shooting ranges.
 That ammunition sold at ranges to minors must be immediately used there under supervision (art.
 16 WG/LArm).

 The Swiss Army maintains tightened adherence to high standards of lawful military conduct.
 In 2005, for example, when the Swiss prosecuted recruits who had reenacted the torture scenes of Abu Ghraib, one of the charges was improper use of service weapons.

-Recreational shooting

-Recreational shooting is widespread in Switzerland.
-Practice with guns is a popular form of recreation, and is encouraged by the government, particularly for the members of the militia.

-Prior to the turn of the century, about 200,000 people used to attend the annual Eidgenössisches Feldschiessen, which is the largest rifle shooting competition in the world.
-In 2012 they counted 130,000 participants.
-For the 2015 Federal Shooting (Eidg.
-Schützenfest) 37,000 shooters are registered.
-In addition, there are several private shooting ranges which rent guns.